blead/appswhat/README.md

 - Web-based chat client.

 ## [Load Balancer](load-balancer)
-- Monitors the status of each server and responds to client requests with the least populated server.
+- Monitors the status of each server and responds to client requests with the least populated server. (default port: 8008)

 ## [Logger](logger)
-- Subscribes to all topics and maintains a capped collection of published messages.
+- Subscribes to all topics and maintains a capped collection of published messages. (default port: 8888)

 ## [Server](server)
-- MQTT broker.
+- MQTT broker. (default port: 8080)

 ## [Shared](shared)
 - Shared dependencies used by above implementations.